 Reassessing your bathroom to make it more wheelchair friendly can be tricky.
 It’s a task that can have many feeling indecisive about what the best solution is.
 Yet, accessibility doesn’t just include easier access; it means feeling safe and secure to have the most enjoyable bathing experience.

 Research shows that wheelchairs are used by an estimated 1.2 million people in the UK.
 Many consider whether they should move altogether if their homes are completely inaccessible – or decide to remain in their homes and undertake a renovation.
 Yet, creating a bathroom that suits wheelchair users could be simpler than you think.

-At Bathing Solutions we understand our customers’ needs, and we make it our mission to adapt our designs to suit their lifestyle.
-The most important aspect in a bathroom – particularly wheelchair accessible bathrooms – is the comfort of bathing.
+At Bathing Solutions, we understand our customers’ needs, and we make it our mission to adapt our designs to suit their lifestyles.
+The most important aspect in a bathroom – particularly wheelchair-accessible bathrooms – is the comfort of bathing.

 Additionally, if your bathroom has poor lighting, try incorporating soft neutral colours like white, cream or beige, on the walls or with small accessories.
 The natural colours will reflect throughout the whole bathroom and will help to brighten your room.

-The most attractive part to a wet room is the fact that it has level access flooring.
+The most attractive part of a wet room is the fact that it has level access flooring.
 Level access flooring is a great solution to create an inclusive bathroom for all.

 The next decision to make is where would you like to install your new bathroom – upstairs or downstairs?
 Think about your daily routine and look where it would fit best.